Techtonica/curriculum/roadmap.md

 - Implement a tree
 - Implement a hash table

-## APIs

-**Students will be able to** read documentation for an API and use code samples to incorporate the API's features into their own projects.

-## React

-##Students will be able to**:
-- Explain the Pros and Cons of using React vs. other tools, like jQuery
-- Create a simple React Component
-- Hook up user actions to state changes in the UI

-## Web Patterns

-## Python

 ## Interviewing

 **Students will be able to**:
 - Solve problems using common data structures
 - Describe their thought process while solving a problem
 - Analyze their solution for performance improvements

-## Django

 ## Refactoring